Updated: May 29, 2025

 How can a foreigner buy a house in Portugal?

-Foreigners will face no restrictions when it comes to buying property in Portugal.
-They will need to obtain an NIF number (Portuguese tax identification number), and we highly recommend that they open a Portuguese bank account to avoid hefty transaction costs and ensure the process is as smooth as possible.
+Foreigners will face no restrictions when it comes to buying proeprty in Portugal and they will not have to be residents of Portugal.
+They will need to obtain an NIF number (Portuguese tax identification number), and we highly recommend that they open a Portuguese bank account.

 What are the legal requirements for buying a property in Portugal?